5 young children standing against a white wall, wearing facepaint and laughing

 Your local camps

-Every camp runs slightly differently depending on their size, location, dates of operation and age of attendees.
-But all of them offer at least one healthy meal a day and feature fun activities that keep kids active (and help them sleep at night...).
+Each camp runs a little differently depending on its size, location, operating dates and age range, but all Club4 providers offer at least one healthy meal a day and a programme of fun, active sessions to help children stay engaged, energised - and sleep well at night!

 General